-On July 11, during a G20 meeting in Hamburg (Germany), Emmanuel Macron, the very young French president known for his respect and his tact towards his fellow African colleagues had the audacity to think that, after some diplomatic trips to Africa, he had found the reasons that prevent the continent to develop itself.
-Therefore, it is not without condescension that Macron explained that the continent suffers from a “cultural problem”: after stating that the incorrect number of 7-9 children per women is too high, Emmanuel Macron then highlighted the fact that as long as African people continue to have as many children, all the money invested in the continent by nice and philanthropes European countries would not change anything.
+A few weeks ago, on the 11th of July 2018, during a G20 meeting in Hamburg (Germany), Emmanuel Macron, the very young French president known for his respect and his tact towards his fellow African colleagues had the audacity to think that, after 3 diplomatic trips to Africa, he had found the reasons that prevent the continent to develop itself.
+Therefore, it is not without condescension that Macron explained that the continent suffers from a “cultural problem”: after stating that incorrect the number of children per African women is too high “7 or 8 children by women” , Emmanuel Macron then highlighted the fact that as long as African women continue to have as many children, all the money invested in the continent by nice and philanthropes European countries would not change anything.

 5 days later, on the 15th July 2018, the French team was winning the World Cup against Croatia.
 Composed of 23 players including 17 of African descents, it is the whole country that went wild from excitement.
 Twenty years ago, the legendary French player of Algerian origin Zinedine Zidane, by a head-butt, allowed France to win its first star: now it is thanks to two goals from Kylian Mbappé of Algerian and Cameroonian and Paul Pogba of guinean origin that the country has earnt its second star.
 Suddenly, Emmanuel Macron, who, a couple of days ago was accusing African women of preventing the development of the continent, didn’t seem to be bothered by it as he congratulated the very talented N’golo Kanté, from a family of 9 children.